hxwang/SmartGridSummary/papers/file/Egarter14-privacy-load-hiding.md

 ### Proposed Load-based Load Hiding (LLH) Mechanism
 - Given the total energy consumption in a day of the boiler, use bata distribution to decide its energy consumption along the time.
+- Advantage
+  - Do not need to adjust charging/discharging according to workload, LLH can be implemented just by adding an instrucment to produce noise using a fixed distribution.

 ### Model
 - Schematic representation of BLH system